istraka/redhat-mw-cloud-quickstart/jboss-eap7.3-clustered-multivm-rhel8/README.md

     - **Authentication Type** - Type of authentication to use on the VM (password or SSH key).

-    - **Admin Password or SSH key** - User account password/ssh key data which is an SSH RSA public key for logging into the RHEL VM.
+    - **Admin Password or SSH key** - User account password or SSH key data which is an SSH RSA public key for logging into the RHEL VM.

     - **JBoss EAP Username** - Username for JBoss EAP Console.